braintree/eslint-config/README.md

 To override rules, add the new config under `rules` in your rc file.
 Be sure to properly override any options set by the parent.
 See [Extending Configuration Files](https://eslint.org/docs/user-guide/configuring#extending-configuration-files) for details.

-For exmaple, to change the `no-extra-parens` rule to warn instead of error:
+For example, to change the `no-extra-parens` rule to warn instead of error:

 ```yaml
 ---